 Non-slip soles

-Main causes of accidents in the workplace, slips and falls can cause serious injuries.
-Those working in the oil and hydrocarbon sector, installers, plumbers or construction workers must therefore pay particular attention to the slip resistance of their safety-shoes, from protection or work pass through a specific test that we will detail later.
+In order to meet the requirements of ISO standards, please be aware that all safety-shoes, from protection or work pass through a specific test that we will detail later.
 The objective is to define their degree of adhesion which will allow them to obtain a classification.
 Thus, to find out if your womens safety shoes or men really have of non-slip soles and to know their non-slip quality, you will have to make sure you find the mention SRA, SRB or SRC.
 If you cannot find any of these markings, it means that the risk of slipping is not covered by the shoe.

 The meaning of the SRA, SRB and SRC standards